Update – March 29, 2023

 In which case, now what?

-The funny thing was, each time I started (re-)writing a song from scratch, I felt like reproducing it exactly just didn’t work.
+The funny thing was, each time that I started (re-)writing a song from scratch, I felt that trying to reproduce it exactly just didn’t work.
 It was as though the new media and the genre I was working in (EDM/Trance/Dance) were pushing the development into a new state.
 I could not maintain the fidelity of the song.
 It was like trying to run new software on outdated hardware.
 The final sound did not gel with the original sound.

 I could maintain the song’s core, the main theme or melody, but not much else.
 Each song ended up becoming a new thing, which had an echo of the original in it.
 All of them got new choruses and bridges, new instruments, new interpretations.